dev-xiligroup/doxy-doxy-wpcs/CommentCalls Package/README.md

 This package is a new big upgrade of Comment Filters package

 ## history
+**v 210508** - More OOP - a new branch named 00P-210508
+comment is now a class and sub classes with instanciate and build() method

 **v 210503** - New name, New source’s structure

 To introduce modules and classes (*and to compare with previous code*), the new name of plugin is CommentCalls.